Retteri junction

-Retteri junction (இரட்டை ஏரி சந்திப்பு) is an important road intersection at Kolathur of Chennai district, Tamil Nadu in India.
+Retteri junction is an important road intersection at Kolathur of Chennai district, Tamil Nadu in India.
 It is located at the intersection of Jawaharlal Nehru Salai, and Perambur - Red Hills road at Kolathur.
 It is also used by heavy vehicles such as containers that lead to Ennore port.
 Vehicles come from Anna Nagar via.
 Padi Junction pass through this Retteri junction.
 Also, vehicles to and fro Red Hills via.
 Puzhal pass through this junction.
 And also, this junction is crossed by vehicles to and fro Madhavaram.
 Vehicles to and fro Perambur, also pass through Retteri junction.

 Location

 Located at an altitude of about 36 m above the mean sea level, the geographical coordinates of Retteri junction are 13°07'48.9"N, 80°12'49.6"E (i.e., 13.130240°N, 80.213790°E).

 Transport

 Flyovers

 There are two flyovers pass through this junction.
 One flyover with the length of 740 m, was built at a project cost of ₹55.25 crore.
 This connects Anna Nagar to Madhavaram via.
 Retteri junction.
 There are two service roads each 280 m long run on either side of the flyover.
 This flyover was opened during the month of November, in the year 2016.
 Another flyover running parallel to the first one is 1,320 m long built at a project cost of ₹41.07 crore, that connects Madhavaram to Anna Nagar via.
 Retteri junction.
 This second flyover was opened during the month of December, in the year 2021.
 There is a pedestrian subway constructed on Jawaharlal Nehru Salai at Retteri junction, under the two flyovers.